 BGBl.
-No. 128/1989 idF BGBl.
-No. 892/1994, entered into force in 1994.
+No. 128/1989 as amended in BGBl.
+No. 892/1994, entered into force in 11 December 1994.

-Agreement on mutual assistance in the event of disasters or serious accidents (Abkommen zwischen der Republik Österreich und der Bundesrepublik Deutschland über die gegenseitige Hilfeleistung bei Katastrophen oder schweren Unglücksfällen) BGBI.
-No. 489/1992, entered into force in 1992.
+Agreement on mutual assistance in the event of disasters or serious accidents

+(Abkommen zwischen der Republik Österreich und der Bundesrepublik Deutschland über die gegenseitige Hilfeleistung bei Katastrophen oder schweren Unglücksfällen)

+BGBl.
+No. 489/1992, entered into force in 6 August 1992.